By J. L. Starkey

 Letters from Alberta

-As Grandma promised, Alberta was, indeed, a huge help.
+As Grandma promised, Alberta was a huge help.
 She sent a wealth of information and memories, including copies of Uncle Morris’s research.
 A family history chart (which contained several brick walls) followed, along with many letters describing her research process.

 Alberta and I corresponded for quite some time; she was an inspiration and a wonderful mentor.
-I filed those letters and documents away when I left for college, and assumed they were lost during a move at some point.
+I filed those letters and documents away when I left for college.
+Years later, I assumed they were lost during a move.

 My research continued, but oh, how I wished for those early records.